 Smith Hall was named in honor of the beloved Bible professor Charles W. Smith.
 He came to the school in 1987 and was a favorite of students for his general bible class on the book of Romans and other upper division theology and greek classes.
 Before he retired but after he was diagnosed with terminal cancer, he gave the 2002 Commencement Address with the memorable line "These are the things for the past 50 years I've tried to give my students to teach them how to live...and now it is time to teach you how to die."
-He dedicated 50 years of his life to educating Christian young people, 35 years at Bob Jones University and the last 15 years at The Master's College.
+He dedicated 50 years of his life to educating Christian young people, 35 years at Bob Jones University and the last 15 years at The Master's University.
 He went to be with the Lord in 2003.
 There is a C.W.
 Smith Biblical Endowment fund to give scholarships to students studying biblical languages and theology.

 C.W.
 Smith Hall is a three-story building in a slight-"V" shape.
 Between two large wings of rooms are: two spacious lounges on the first and third floors with spectacular views of the Santa Clarita Valley, a large laundry facility on the second story, and two apartments for the Resident Directors on the second and third stories.